Partial Preterism Refuted

 But when they persecute you in this city, flee ye into another: for verily I say unto you, Ye shall not have gone over the cities of Israel, till the Son of man be come (Matthew 10:23).

-I think the most logical way to explain Luke 9:27 and Matthew 16:28 is by looking at the clues provided in Matthew 10.
-In Matthew 10 Jesus is about to send out His disciples on their very first evangelistic mission.
-So after giving them specific instructions on where to go (vs. 5-6), He also gives them the message He wants them to proclaim: And as ye go, preach, saying, The kingdom of heaven is at hand (v.
+In respect to Matthew 10:23, the context is once again equally relevant.
+Jesus is about to send off His disciples on their very first evangelistic mission.
+Before their departure, He proceeds to give them specific instructions on where to go (vs. 5-6) and the message they would proclaim: And as ye go, preach, saying, The kingdom of heaven is at hand (v.
 7).
-You see, it wasn't until the Holy Spirit was poured out on the Apostles at Pentecost that the kingdom age had officially begun marking also the point in time when the Holy Spirit was "come" into the world (John 16:8).
-So when Jesus tells them that He would have "come" before they evangelized every city in Israel, He was essentially telling them that His kingdom (the Church) would be established long before they were finished with their mission.
-Moreover, the Holy Spirit, Christ's manifest substitute, would have also "come" by that time just as promised.
-This same language is also used when John the Baptist proclaimed that the "kingdom of God was at hand".
+You see, it wasn't until the Holy Spirit was poured out on the Church at Pentecost that the kingdom age had officially begun marking also the point in time when the Holy Spirit (Christ's spiritual presence) had arrived (John 16:8).
+So when Jesus told His disciples that He would have "come" before they were finished evangelizing every city in Israel, He was essentially telling them that His spiritual presence within the Church would be established long before they were finished with their mission.
+And the Holy Spirit, Christ's manifest substitute, did in fact arrive within the promised time frame, further solidifying this link.
 So these passages have nothing to do with the destruction of Jerusalem in AD 70, but rather the inauguration of the church age, also known as "the Kingdom of Heaven" or "Kingdom of God", and the advent of the Holy Spirit.

 Now let's look at the next set of time texts, some of which do not appear in the Gospels, but are still relevant to this subject: